laravel/docs/strings.md

     // true

-The `containsAll` method also supports ignoring the case by setting the `ignoreCase` argument to `true`:
+You can disable case sensitivity by setting the `ignoreCase` argument to `true`:

     use Illuminate\Support\Str;